 Most commonly, the benefits of steam can be trumped by the growth of bacteria and fungus in a steam room.
 These organisms can get into the wood in the room and are often found on the floor and walls as well.
 It’s important to use towels, sandals, and good hygiene.

-Medical News Today reports that people with these conditions should stay away from steam rooms due to the high heat:
+People with these conditions should stay away from steam rooms due to the high heat:

 - Heart disease